UoA-eResearch/mytardis_ingestion_rocrate/README.md

 - `--pubkey_fingerprints [gpg pubkey fingerprint]` encrypt any output file to these fingerprints when using `--bulk_encrypt`
 - `--dry-run` generate metadata without moving or archiving any of the data itself
 - `--tmp_dir [path/to/dir]` use a different temporary directory than the system default when archiving and encrypting
-- `--separate_manifests` create a directory with a copy of the RO-Crate and the bagit manifest outside of any archive
+- `--separate_manifests` create a directory with a copy of the ro_crate_metadata.json and the bagit manifests outside of any archive

 use `--help` for a full list of options.